matype/stylefmt/README.md

 ## Features

 - **Support for the latest CSS syntax:** Including custom properties, range context for media features, `calc()` and nesting.
-- **Understands CSS-like syntaxes:** CSSfmt is powered by [PostCSS](https://github.com/postcss/postcss), so  it understands any syntax that PostCSS can parse, including SCSS.
+- **Understands CSS-like syntaxes:** stylefmt is powered by [PostCSS](https://github.com/postcss/postcss), so  it understands any syntax that PostCSS can parse, including SCSS.
-- **Work well with stylelint:** [stylelint](http://stylelint.io/) is a mighty, modern CSS linter.
-CSSfmt can understand your rules for code formatting in its configuration file (`.stylelintrc`).
+- **Work well with stylelint:** [stylelint](http://stylelint.io/) is a mighty, modern CSS linter. stylefmt can understand your rules for code formatting in its configuration file (`.stylelintrc`).

 ## Example